2007 Dumfries and Galloway Council election

 Elections to Dumfries and Galloway Council were held on 3 May 2007 the same day as the other Scottish local government elections and the Scottish Parliament general election.
 The election was the first one using 13 new wards created as a result of the Local Governance (Scotland) Act 2004, each ward will elect three or four councillors using the single transferable vote system form of proportional representation.
 The new wards replace 47 single-member wards which used the plurality (first past the post) system of election.

 The Conservatives increased their number of seats by seven to 18, the SNP increased by five to 10.
 27 of the people elected had not been councillors previously.

-Election results

-The votes and percentage of vote share are based on first preference votes.
+Following the elections a Conservative-Lib Dem minority administration was formed.